Symposium, Workshops, and Hackathon

 morning Workshops

-Friday, JUNE 13th / 9:30 am - 1:00 pm (CET) | @ TBD | In person
+Friday, JUNE 13th / 9:30 am - 1:00 pm (CET) | @ Tech Talent Center | In person

-Join your peers for a half day of Workshops hosted by design innovators and software pioneers developed to introduce participants to a wide range of powerful new workflows that enable new ways of working and enhance existing design processes.
+Join your peers for a half day of Workshops hosted by design innovators and software pioneers, developed to introduce participants to a wide range of powerful new workflows that enable new ways of working and enhance existing design processes.

 AGENDA